jbnv/ticklers/character-profile.md

 Does the character conform to styles for his age group or occupation?

 What is the character's motivation for conforming or not conforming?

+Preferences in color of clothing.

+Preferences in style of clothing.

+Does the person dress for business, leisure, etc?

+Contradiction in clothing preference between the person's sex and the gender indicated by the clothing.

+Style of shoes.

+Choices in jewelry.

+Accomplishments indicated by jewelry:
+* Marriage.
+* Sports accomplishments.
+* Graduation from high school or college.
+* Membership in an elite society or mafia.

+Necklaces.

+Pendants.

+Use of accessories (gloves, cufflinks, etc.)

+Choices in neckties.
+* Colors, shades and patterns.
+* Specific decorations.

+Use of uniforms.
+* Sports.
+* Government (police, judicial).
+* Medical.
+* Military.

 ## Questions